Maria Otero: Recognition

 Otero's awards include selection by Newsweek in October 2005 as one of the United States' 20 most influential women; Hispanic Business Magazines ‘Elite Women of 2007’; Notre Dame University's Distinguished Service in Latin America Award; and the Ellis Island Medal of Honor.
 She has received an honorary Doctorate of Humane Letters from Dartmouth College.

 In June 2006, she was appointed to the UN Advisors Group on Inclusive Financial Sectors.
 She served on the board of the U.S. Institute of Peace, a position to which she was originally appointed by President Bill Clinton.
 She has chaired the board of Bread for the World, and also served on the boards of the Calvert Foundation, Public Welfare Foundation, the Inter-American Foundation and BRAC in Bangladesh.
 She is a member of the Council on Foreign Relations.

-Otero is currently the highest ranking Hispanic official at the State Department, and the first Latina Under Secretary in its history.
+Otero is the first Latina Under Secretary in the State Department's history.